 - The pump configuration as distributed in commerce

 - Bare pump equipment category

 - i. with driver

 - ii. with driver and controls

 - Or, must otherwise provide sufficent information to identify the specific driver model and/or control models with which the bare pump is distributed

-- Basic model number descriptive of the bare pump and driver and controls if applicable
+- Basic model number and Individula model number descriptive of the bare pump and driver and controls if applicable

 - PEICL or PEIVL

 - Whether PEI is calculated or tested

 - Pump total head

 - Flow, in gpm

 - Calculated driver power input at each load, in hp

 - Full impeller diameter

 - Number of stages for RSV and ST pumps

 - Bowl diameter for ST pumps

 - For pumps supplied with motors:

 - Nominal motor efficency

 - Motor hp

 - Optional reporting:

-- o Pump efficiency at BEP
+- Pump efficiency at BEP

-- o PERCL or PERVL
+- $\circ \quad PER{CL} \text{ or } PER{VL}$